Randolph7/airship/docs/README.md

 ## System Requirements

 - **Hardware**: Nvidia Jetson AGX Orin
-- **Operating System**: JetPack 6.0 (based on Ubuntu 22.04), bundled with CUDA 12.2
+- **Operating System**: JetPack 6.0 (based on Ubuntu 22.04), bundled with CUDA 12.2 For more details, please refer to the official [NVIDIA JetPack 6.0 documentation](https://docs.nvidia.com/jetson/archives/jetpack-archived/jetpack-60/index.html).

 - **Python**: Use Python 3.10 across all environments (use conda to manage environment-specific versions)

 ------

 ## Source Code Acquisition

-Flash the device using NVIDIA's official tools, selecting both CUDA and Linux options.
+Flash the device using NVIDIA's official tools, select JetPack 6.0 (based on Ubuntu 22.04) using [NVIDIA SDK Manager](https://developer.nvidia.com/sdk-manager).

 > ⚠️ Important: The username must be set to: